Kotzly/HeComesBot/README.md

 # Bot personality

 The `personality.json` file is the brain of the bot.
 It is how it thinks when generating the images.
+It defines the probability that each function has to be chosen.
+So setting a high value for `cone` will make the bot generate more circles and ellipsoids in the images, and setting a low value for `sin` and `cos` will make images that are less "curvy".

 The outer keys ("0", "1", "2") are the level of the used functions.
 For example, the level 0 functions are always used when the bot reaches the leaf of the parsing tree, so they are the image's building blocks.
 Level 1 are the altering functions, they change a image by applying a transformation.
 Level 2 functions are the merging ones, they take two images (from 2 branches of the parsing tree) and merge them (by adding them, subtrating them, or any operation defined there).
 Levels greater than 2 can be implemented, and would be transformations that would use more than 2 images as inputs.

 Anyways, in the personality file each funtion is assigned with a number.
 This number reflects the not normalized probability that that function will be randomly picked when the bot builds it's parsing tree.
 The higher the value, the more often the bot will use it, and a zero value means the bot won't use the function.
 For example: